 - c.
 Click Next.

 - 5. On the vCPUs, Memory, and Console Keyboard Layout page:

 - a.
 Specify the number of vCPUs and the amount of Memory to assign to the VM.
 For more information, see "Planning Virtual Machine vCPUs" on page 136 and "Planning Virtual Machine Memory" on page 138.

-- If applicable, select the Keyboard Layout in Console to set the keyboard type for your country.

-- c.
+- b.
 Click Next.

 - 6. On the Volumes page, you can:

 - Type the volume Name.

 - Specify the Container Size and Volume Size of each volume to make room for snapshots.

 - Assign each volume to a Storage Group.

 - Specify a Sector Size.

-Click Add New Volume to create a new data volume.
+- Click Add New Volume to create a new data volume.
 (If the button is not visible, scroll down to the bottom of the wizard page.)